Criminal Behaviour Orders

 - The offence involves a breach of a court order.

-- The suspect's previous convictions and the previous out-of-court disposals which he /she has received, the pattern of offending whilst subject to a court order, and whether the offending was or is likely to be continued or repeated or escalated.
+- The suspect's previous convictions and the previous out-of-court disposals, the pattern of offending whilst subject to a court order, and whether the offending was or is likely to be continued or repeated or escalated.

-- Whether the behaviour repeats the behaviour which led to the order being imposed.
+- Whether the behaviour repeats that which led to the order being imposed.

 - Whether the victim was in a vulnerable situation.

-- Whether the victim was vulnerable for some other reason (for example, was the offence motivated by any form of discrimination against the victim's ethnic or national origin, gender, disability, age, religion or belief, sexual orientation or transgender identity; or the suspect's demonstrated hostility towards the victim based on any of these characteristics?).
+- Whether the victim was vulnerable for some other reason (e.g the offence was motivated by any form of discrimination against the victim's ethnic or national origin, gender, disability, age, religion or belief, sexual orientation or transgender identity; or the suspect's demonstrated hostility towards the victim based on any of these characteristics?).

 Paragraph 6.1 of the Code for Crown Prosecutors states that prosecutors should select charges which: